Disrupt You! by Jay Samit teaches readers how to lead disruptions and how to think like successful entrepreneurs.

 Jay Samit says that being a disruptor is a state of mind.

-It’s looking at opportunities in the obstacles you face, to respond to setbacks as if they were new beginning and, he says, it’s being the silver-lining business.
+It’s looking at opportunities in the obstacles you face, to respond to setbacks as if they were new beginnings and, he says, it’s being the silver-lining business.

 The author says that every person who has transformed a business started with a personal problem and then took note of how many others shared the same problem.